JetBrains/resharper-unity/readme.md

 # Unity for ReSharper

-This plugin adds basic support for [Unity](http://unity3d.com/) to ReSharper 9.2.
+This plugin adds basic support for [Unity](http://unity3d.com/) to ReSharper.

 Current features: